nnethercote/perf-book/src/heap-allocations.md

 # Ok(())
 # }
 ```
+This reduces the number of allocations to at most a handful, and possibly just
+one.
+(The exact number depends on how many times `line` needs to be
+reallocated, which depends on the distribution of line lengths in the file.)

 This will only work if the loop body can operate on a `&str`, rather than a
 `String`.